 Studies have shown that the fastest, most cost-effective way to stop the cycle of homelessness is to provide housing first.
 That’s why, since 2015, Flagstaff Shelter Services has assigned case managers to help our clients quickly transition out of our emergency shelter and into permanent housing.

-Housing First means gives someone in crisis an opportunity to find stability.
+Housing First means giving someone in crisis an opportunity to find stability.
 Once a client is housed, we coordinate with our community partners to provide the specific resources needed to keep the client stably housed.

 And it works.